Marriage-related vocabulary in Luchazi

 - Kapandi ka vulo = duty of marriage; conjugal rights, especially to sexual relationship.

-- Vuzike = single; single-hood; not married.
+- Vuzike = state of being single or unmarried; single-hood; not married.

 - Muzike = unmarried person.